What’s happening in your region?

 Amada Udres, London & South (LOUPS):

 London OUPS has always been a busy, active region which Amada has been involved with for a number of years, both as a student attending our events and now as Chair of the region.
-She runs the region with the help of David Byrne (Treasurer) and Michelle Newman (Secretary).
+She runs the region with the help of David Byrne (Treasurer) and Abi Robbins (Secretary).
 Amada finished her psychology degree with the OU in 2014 and has also been national Secretary of OUPS since 2015.
 LOUPS run a variety of different events in Central London including an Annual Day Conference, Overview days, Pub Socials and a Mental Health Seminar.

 Alan Pechey, Cambridge (COUPS):

 Alan has tutored for over 25 years on OU child development and cognitive psychology courses and is a popular tutor at residential Schools and OUPS Weekends.
 He has assisted in some course writing and has been an OU exam marker.
 He has an MA (in cognitive development) and a PhD (looking at human memory) from Cambridge University.
 Aside from his OU teaching, he worked for many years as a consultant in Organisational Psychology; advising organisations (e.g. Barclaycard, Scotland Yard, local government) on how to adapt to new technology; how to change work practices and how to present information more effectively.
 Since 2012 OUPS Cambridge has run annual Autumn conferences in the city of Cambridge and has also run additional events such as workshops and overview days when volunteers are available.